-PE: Provisional estimates
+PE: Provisional estimates; RE: Revised estimates

-Source: Provisional estimates of Annual National Income 2020-21, Central Statistics Office (CSO), Ministry of Statistics and Programme Implementation (MoSPI), CRISIL Research
+Source: Provisional estimates of national income 2021-22, Central Statistics Office (CSO), MoSPI, CRISIL Research

-Economy rebounded in second half of fiscal 2021 after shrinking in first half
+Economy rebounded in second half of fiscal 2021, recovery continued in fiscal 2022

-After contracting in the first half because of a virulent second wave of Covid-19, the economy rebounded in the second half, growing 0.5% and 1.6% on-year in the third and fourth quarters, respectively.
+After contracting in the first half because of Covid-19, the economy rebounded in the second half of fiscal 2021, growing 0.5% and 1.6% on-year in the third and fourth quarters, respectively.
 While the economy shrank as a whole in fiscal 2021, agriculture and allied activities, and electricity, gas, water supply and other utility services were the outliers, logging positive growth.
-On the other hand, contact-intensive trade, hotels and transport sectors, and services related to broadcasting were hit the most, and continued to shrink in all the quarters.
+On the other hand, contact-intensive trade, hotels and transport sectors, and services related to broadcasting were hit the most, and continued to contract in all the quarters.
 Construction - a labour-intensive sector - was also severely hit in the first half, but rebounded in the second half.

-The economy is in recover mode, with GDP expanding 20.1% on-year in the first quarter of fiscal 2022 and 8.4% on-year in the second quarter of fiscal 2022.
-In absolute terms GDP for the second quarter of fiscal 2022 has just crossed the GDP value reported in first quarter of fiscal 2020 (pre-covid), reporting a rise of 0.2%.
+The economy is in recovery mode, with GDP expanding 20.1% on-year in the first quarter of fiscal 2022, 8.4% in the second quarter and 5.4% in the third quarter.
+Slower third quarter growth is partly due to the waning away of the low-base effect of the previous year, when the economy had begun expanding post the first pandemic wave.
+Third quarter growth also seems to have been impacted by lower government investment spend.
+In absolute terms, GDP for the second quarter only just crossed the value reported in the first quarter of fiscal 2020 (pre-Covid), representing a rise of 1.1%.
 The economic rebound comes on the back of reduced pandemic restrictions and improving vaccination coverage.
+Real GDP growth slowed to 4.1% on-year in Q4 from 5.4% in Q3, led by a sharp slowdown in private final consumption expenditure (PFCE) .
+That said, both government final consumption expenditure (GFCE) and GFCF registered higher growth in Q4.
+To be sure, a part of the slowdown in Q4 GDP growth is also attributed to base effect.